adama-wzr/ED_cPSD/README.md

 That will create the executable `anyName.exe` on Windows and `anyName.out` on Linux.

-To compile the GUI into an executable, CMAKE is necessary.
+To compile the GUI into an executable, ensure you have all of the [requirements](#requirements), and build using the Qt Creator or CMAKE.
+The static executable is available for download in the ED_cPSD folder, and can be readily run on Windows without the need for a build.
+For more information on how to get the software running, check the Quickstart guide in the [documentation](https://github.com/adama-wzr/ED_cPSD/tree/main/doc).

 # Publications

-If you produce publishable results using this package, please acknowledge the following publication
+If you produce results using this package, please acknowledge the following publication

 - (Software publication incoming).